 New Challenges for Charities

 With all these benefits, there are also some challenges to consider for organisations moving to the new network.
-The vast increase in the ability share and move large amounts of data, as well as the opportunity for wider collaboration and access will make data protection and compliance more challenging for smaller clients.
-There is no one-size-fits all solution to the challenges of managing this change, and we will have to wait to see how the sector responds to these opportunities for development to reap the rewards that 5G connectivity offers.
+The vast increase in the ability to share and move large amounts of data, as well as the opportunity for wider collaboration and access, will make data protection and compliance more challenging for smaller clients.
+There is no one-size-fits-all solution to the challenges of managing this change, and we will have to wait to see how the sector responds to these opportunities for development to reap the rewards that connectivity offers.